javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/02-selection-range/article.md

     // directly:
     selection.setBaseAndExtent(...from...to...);

-    // or create range and:
+    // or we can create a range and: selection.removeAllRanges();
-    selection.removeAllRanges();
     selection.addRange(range);
     ```

-Another important thing to know about selection: the cursor position in editable elements, like `<textarea>` is always at the start or the end of the selection.

-We can use it both to get cursor position and to move the cursor by setting `elem.selectionStart` and `elem.selectionEnd`.
+And finally, about the cursor.
+The cursor position in editable elements, like `<textarea>` is always at the start or the end of the selection.
+We can use it  to get cursor position or to move the cursor by setting `elem.selectionStart` and `elem.selectionEnd`.